mase1981/uc-intg-spotify/README.md

 ## Installation

+**NOTE:** During installation once you click log in to your spotify account: it might take some time for it to log in and redict to the empty page - this is expected and due to Spotify API rate.

 ### Method 1: Pre-built Release (Recommended)
 1. Download the latest `.tar.gz` file from the [Releases](https://github.com/mase1981/uc-intg-spotify/releases) page
 2. Upload to your Remote Two via the web configurator